BEDO44255/xNitro/README.md

 * ## 🗯️ Informations
-    > This program use the partnership event between OperaGX & Discord for generate Nitros promotion Codes which offers to you a month of free nitro boost ,
+    > This program use the partnership event between OperaGX & Discord for generate Nitros promotion Codes which offers to you a month of free nitro boost<br>
     > Nb : Promotions codes only works when you never buyed a nitro on your account and can be used one time

 * ## 🌠 Usage